 The hardest part of any important task is getting started on it in the first place.
 Once you actually begin work on a valuable task, you seem to be naturally motivated to continue

 Old Testament or New Testament

-Once I select a version, should I start in the Old Testament or the New Testament?
+Once I select a version, should I begin in the Old Testament or the New Testament?
 Does it matter what order I read it in?
 What if I just randomly pick a book and start reading?
 Do I need a commentary to understand what I am reading?